 Find out more about our Centre:

-- Download the Ashburton Community Centre Course Guide – Jan – June 2020
+- Download the Ashburton Community Centre Course Guide, Jan-June 2023 (PDF)

-- Download the Boroondara Neighbourhood House Short Course Guide Semester 1, 2020
+- Download the Boroondara Neighbourhood House Live & Learn Guide Semester 1, 2023 (PDF)

 - Community Needs Project – Key Findings and Recommendations (360kb PDF)